qiboteam/qibocal/doc/source/protocols/qubit_spectroscopy/qubit_spectroscopy.rst

 To measure the resonance frequency of the qubit it is possible to perform a `qubit spectroscopy` experiment.
-After having obtained an initial guess for the readout amplitude and the readout frequency this experiment aims at extracting the frequency of the qubit.
+After having obtained an initial guess for the readout amplitude and the readout frequency through a :ref:`resonator_punchout` this experiment aims at extracting the frequency of the qubit.

 In this protocol the qubit is probed by sending a drive pulse at variable frequency :math:`w` before measuring.
 When :math:`w` is close